-Feedback Form to be filled by the Institution Regarding the Accreditation Visit
+Feedback Form to be filled by the Institution Regarding Accreditation Visit

-This form is designed to have a fair opinion of the institution about the team which has visited your institution.
+This form is designed to have a fair opinion of the team which has visited your institution.
 This will enable the NBA to improve its system and make it more effective.
 We thank you in advance for the time and effort you are investing in filling out this form.

-1. Name of the institution:
+1. Nan ne of the Institution:

-2. Programme(s) evaluated:
+2. Prog ramme(s) evaluated:

-3. Date(s) of visit:
+3. Date e(s) of visit:

-4. Name of Chairperson:
+4. Nam e of Chairperson:

-5. Names of Evaluators: 1 2 3
+5. Nam es of Evaluators: 1 2 3

 4 5 6

-7 8 9
+9

 10 11 12

-6. Please comment on the evalua tion methodology adopted by the team d uring the visit.

-7. Whether the evaluators have to endered any advic e to improve the systen n?
-If yes, please specify.
+7. Have (i) (ii) the evaluators tendered a Name of the Evaluator: Advice: any advice to improve th ne system?
+If yes, ple ase specify.

-(i) Name of the evaluator:

-(ii) Advice:

-8. Whether any of the evaluators were specific abou ut the relevant topics re lated to the programme? ' If no, please specify.
+8. Were any of the evaluators spe cific about the relevant topics related to the programme?
+If no, please specify.

-9. Whether the evaluators interac specify the name of the stude and faculty in groups o r with students and facul ty in private?
-If yes, please
+9. ne evaluators interact with name of the students/facul groups or with stude nts and faculty in private?
+If yes, please spec

-10 Whether the head of the instruction yes, please specify. itute or any repre sentative of the mana gement was also preser nt during the interaction?
-I
+10. s the head of the institute of cify. or any representative of the management als o present during the interaction?
+If yes, plea

 (i) Name of the representat ive:

-(ii) Observation of the repre sentative about in teraction:
+(ii) Observation of the repres sentative about interact ion:

-(i) On whose insistence:

-(ii) What activity:

-12. ther the exit meeting met the purpose i.e., to share the visiting team's perceptions and general observations abou

-the i institution and programmes.

-13. Spec cify the participants of the Exit meeting.

-DI

-ise comment on general behaviour of the visiting team (chairperson and evaluators) during the visit?
-Whethe itality was extended to the visiting team?
+11. Hav e the evaluators been facilitated by the institute for outdoor activity?
+If yes, please specify. (i) On whose insistence: (ii) What activity: 12. the exit meeting met the purpose i.e., to share the visiting team's perceptions and general observations about the itution and programmes?
+13. Spe cify the participants of the exit meeting.
+14. se comment on the general behaviour of the visiting team (chairperson and evaluators) during the visit?
+Was bitality extended to the visiting team?
 If yes, please specify the participants and the kind of hospitality offered.

-Signature of the Head of Institution

-Thank you for your feedback!
+Signature of the Head of Institution Thank you for your feedback!
+Thank you for your recuback.